kevin192291/TypescriptZelda/README.md

 A game that can be easly modified to be anything anyone wants it to be.
 Cross platform, developed using Electron and Typescript as well as ExcaliburJS.

+-💪 Any pull requests are strongly appreciated!
+-🆘 Please log as many bugs as possible!
+-👻 Please share, I would like to get as many people looking as possible so this project doesn't dissapear

 ## Setup
 Setting up is easy:
 ```